Karen Yank, President

 Roger Taylor, Vice President

-Roger Taylor is a resident of Galisteo and an active community leader, head of and member of various local Boards involved with water, resource and cultural conservation; President of the Santa Fe Basin Water Association, an organization dedicated to protecting regional aquifers for over 30 years; President of La Sala de Galisteo, a non-profit which has restored one of the remaining historic dance halls in NM and now used as a community arts center; and a traditional & contemporary tin artist.
-He is a retired senior executive of the MetLife Corporation
+Roger Taylor is a resident of Galisteo and an active community leader, head of and member of various local Boards involved with water, resource and cultural conservation; prior President and current Board member of the Galisteo Community Association Board; co-Chair of 285ALL, a quality of life watch dog alliance of the communities of Eldorado, Lamy and Galisteo and the 24 area HOA's ; prior President of the Santa Fe Basin Water Association, an organization dedicated to protecting regional aquifers for over 30 years; prior President of La Sala de Galisteo, a non-profit which restored one of the remaining historic dance halls in NM and rebirthed it as a community arts center; and a traditional & contemporary tin artist.
+He is a retired senior executive of the MetLife Corporation.

 Toni Olson, Treasurer